The mission of Huguenot Yacht Club is to promote proficiency in the management of boats, seamanship, and sociability.

 How old do I have to be to do that?

-In New York kids have to be over 18 to operate a motorboat, at least 14 to operate a jet ski, and at least 10 to operate a motorboat if there is an adult onboard.
+In New York kids have to be over 18 to operate a motorboat, at least 14 to operate a jet ski, and at least 10 for a motorboat when there is an adult onboard.

 Kids can take out a sailboat alone, with no adult to tell them what to do, at any age.
 At Huguenot, kids start as young as 8 in our program.
 Taking out an opti at that age solo is an experience of independence and adventure you will never forget.